leosoaivan/sinatra_hangman/README.md

 This was developed as a web-app using Sinatra.

 ## Installation
 1. None needed.
-Check it out [here]!
+Check it out [here](https://fierce-island-53975.herokuapp.com/)!

 ## Usage
 TODO: Write usage instructions